We participated in the Azure study group [Co-hosted by Microsoft] [Beyond Study Group]

 It was called the Beyond Study Session.

-This time, it was co-hosted with Microsoft, and we had a fantastic event with a Microsoft representative on stage.
+This time, it was co-hosted with Microsoft, and we were fortunate to have a speaker from Microsoft, making it a truly special event.

 What kind of study group is the Beyond Study Group?

-This time, we discussed Azure, provided by Microsoft, which has recently become a major presence among the public clouds that Beyond specializes in.
+This time, we focused on Azure, provided by Microsoft, which has recently become a prominent public cloud service, an area in which Beyond excels.

 I boldly asked him to speak, and he gladly accepted